evanx/redis-doc/topics/protocol.md

 be implemented with a performance similar to that of a binary protocol.

-RESP uses prefixed lengths to transfer bulk data, so there is never need to scan the payload for special characters like it happens for instance with JSON, nor to quote the payload that needs to be sent to the server.
+RESP uses prefixed lengths to transfer bulk data, so there is no need to scan the payload for special characters like it happens for instance with JSON, nor to quote the payload that needs to be sent to the server.